Skip to main content

 snowflakeaircon.sg

-Cassette leaking after heavy rain: drain outlet froze briefly
+Cassette leaking after heavy rain: float switch missed load

-A ceiling cassette dripped water, but only during heavy rain.
-The first guess was a clogged drain.
+A ceiling cassette dripped water, but only during heavy rain, and the first guess was a clogged drain.
 A blocked drain leaks whenever the unit runs, so the rain-only pattern did not fit.
 The timing pointed somewhere else.

 Case summary